 Troon Vineyard, a Biodynamic and organic-certified vineyard in the Applegate Valley, offers a luxury stay in their three-bedroom, two-bath cottage in the vineyard.
 If you’re curious about this style of winemaking, there’s no better place to explore.
 All of their wines are fermented only with native yeasts, without any commercial yeasts, acids, sugar, enzymes or additives.

 The original farm house on the Weisinger Family Winery property has been part of the estate since the early 1900s, and offers all of the comforts of home.
-The Cottage includes a fully equipped kitchen, complimentary bottle of wine and local cheese basket, complimentary wine tasting and wine purchase discount, barbecue and hot tub — all just steps away from the pinot noir vineyard.
+The cottage includes a fully equipped kitchen, complimentary bottle of wine and local cheese basket, complimentary tasting and discount on wine purchases, barbecue and hot tub — all just steps away from the pinot noir vineyard.
 Sorry, no children or pets are allowed.

 Umpqua Valley

 Just over two hours west of Crater Lake National Park, you can indulge in a stay at the Reustle Prayer Rock Vineyards Carriage House in Roseburg.
-The two-bedroom, two-bath home is furnished with French antiques and amenities including a large gym, complimentary bottle of wine and charcuterie plate as well as complimentary wine tasting.
+The two-bedroom, two-bath home is furnished with French antiques, and amenities including a large gym and complimentary wine tasting.
 Stroll the vineyards and the gardens, picnic at the pond and catch the sunset.